11 Common project management challenges and solutions

 Besides this, a project’s progress can be seriously hampered by a lack of accountability, a tendency to blame others, and shifting responsibility.

-How to deal with insufficient team skills
+How to deal with inadequate team skills

 Remember that communication, teamwork, and individual development are the keys to enhancing team abilities.